This post was last updated on: September 27th, 2022

 Where to Check for Updates Regarding the U.S. Disney Parks

-Disney World and Disneyland’s recent closure announcements were posted on their website’s main page.
-To keep up with the latest information on the Coronavirus itself near Disney locations, we recommend checking the Florida Department of Health for Disney World, and The Orange County Public Health Care Agency along with The County of Los Angeles Department of Public Health for Disneyland.
+Announcements about Disney World and Disneyland’s closures were posted on their website’s main page.
+To keep up with the latest information on the coronavirus itself near Disney locations, we recommend checking the Florida Department of Health for Disney World, and The Orange County Public Health Care Agency, along with The County of Los Angeles Department of Public Health for Disneyland.

 For official Disney World or Disneyland statements, please follow our DFB newsletter as we’ll be covering every update.